449th Air Expeditionary Group

 The 449th Air Expeditionary Group (449 AEG) is a provisional United States Air Force unit assigned to the Third Air Force supporting United States Africa Command.
 It is stationed at Camp Lemonnier, Djibouti.
 It flies missions for Africa Command and Combined Joint Task Force – Horn of Africa, supporting varied U.S. objectives in the area.

 The group began as the World War II 449th Bombardment Group (Heavy) in the spring of 1943.
-The group prepared for combat with Consolidated B-24 Liberator heavy bombers.
+The group prepared for combat with Consolidated B-24 Liberator strategic heavy bombers.
 It moved to Italy by January 1944, and was assigned to the 47th Bombardment Wing of Fifteenth Air Force.
-The group operated primarily as a strategic bombardment organization.
-The group earned two Distinguished Unit Citations for its combat actions.
+It bombed oil refineries, communications centers, aircraft factories, and industrial areas in Italy, Germany, Austria, Czechoslovakia, Hungary, Rumania, Bulgaria, Albania, and Greece, and earned two Distinguished Unit Citations in combat.
 After returning to the United States at the end of May 1945, the unit was assigned to Second Air Force, transitioned to B-29 Superfortresses, and was redesignated a Very Heavy bomb group.

 In the postwar era, the 449th Bombardment Group was one of the original ten bombardment groups assigned to Strategic Air Command (SAC).
 The unit was inactivated on 4 August 1946 at Grand Island Army Air Field, Nebraska and its mission, aircraft, and personnel were transferred to the 28th Bombardment Group which was simultaneously activated.

 The 449th Bombardment Wing, Heavy was activated in 1963 at Kincheloe AFB, Michigan, assuming the mission, aircraft and equipment of the 4239th Strategic Wing and trained for strategic operations flying Boeing B-52 Stratofortresses and Boeing KC-135 Stratotankers as part of Strategic Air Command.
 The wing inactivated in 1977 with the closure of Kincheloe AFB.

 In 1985 the group and the wing were consolidated, but remained inactive.
 In 2003 the unit was redesignated as the 449th Air Expeditionary Group and was assigned to United States Air Forces Europe (USAFE) to activate or inactivate as needed.
 Since 2008, the unit has controlled USAF activities in the Horn of Africa.